 “I do not talk about recovery of the economy, I talk about transformation of the economy because the new economy is going to be different from everything that we did in 2019.
 And so this is what we are looking forward to and I hope to see you all in the Philippines soon,” he added.

 Let me end this piece by asking you readers: What is your reaction to this recent announcement about the state of the Philippine economy?
 Do you look forward to a more prosperous year in 2023?
 Are you planning to open a new business soon?
 If you are an investor, are you confident about investing in the stock market and in companies?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.

 Thank you for reading.
-If you find this article engaging, please click the like button below and also please consider sharing this article to others.
+If you find this article engaging, please click the like button below, share this article to others and also please consider making a donation to support my publishing.
 If you are looking for a copywriter to create content for your special project or business, check out my services and my portfolio.
 Feel free to contact me with a private message.
 Also please feel free to visit my Facebook page Author Carlo Carrasco and follow me on Twitter at @HavenorFantasy as well as on Tumblr at https://carlocarrasco.tumblr.com/ and on Instagram at https://www.instagram.com/authorcarlocarrasco